Captricity/java-captools/README.md

 * Adds the file found at the given pathname to the Batch with the specified Batch ID.
 * Returns a `JSONObject` representing the Batch File that was just added to the specified Batch by the method call.
 * Parameters:
-  - `int batchID` \- Batch ID of the Batch to which you want to add file (this can be obtained from the resulting JSONObject after you create a Batch)
+  - `int batchID` \- Batch ID of the Batch to which you want to add file (obtained from the resulting `JSONObject` after you create a Batch)
   - `String fileName` \- Full pathname of the file on your local file system

 ```java